-As agreement couldn't be reached, this complaint was passed to me.
+As a resolution couldn't be reached, this complaint was passed to me for a decision.

-I issued a provisional decision in which I concluded that Miss B's complaint had been brought in time under the relevant time limit rules and that it should be upheld.
-In summary, I said Options shouldn't have accepted business from Douglas Baillie and/or accepted the Store First and GAS Verdant investments to be held in its SIPPs, before it had received Miss B's application.
-I said that if Options hadn't accepted Miss B's introduction from Douglas Baillie and/or the Store First and GAS Verdant investments to be held in its SIPPs, Miss B wouldn't have established an Options SIPP, transferred her DB scheme monies into it or invested in Store First and GAS Verdant.
-I said it was fair and reasonable for Options to compensate Miss B for the full measure of the loss she's suffered as a result of Options accepting her business from Douglas Baillie Ltd and permitting her to invest her SIPP monies in Store First and GAS Verdant.
-So I said Options should undertake a redress calculation for Miss B, and also pay her £750 compensation for her distress.
+I issued a provisional decision.
+I concluded Mr B had raised this complaint within three years of when he ought reasonably to have been aware he had cause for complaint about Options.
+And having considered the merits of this complaint, I concluded it should be upheld.
+In summary, I said Options shouldn't have accepted business from Douglas Baillie and/or accepted the Store First and GAS Verdant investments to be held in its SIPPs, before it had received Mr C's application.
+That if Options hadn't accepted Mr C's introduction from Douglas Baillie and/or the Store First and GAS Verdant investments to be held in its SIPPs, Mr C wouldn't have established an Options SIPP, transferred his DB scheme monies into it or invested in Store First and GAS Verdant.
+I said it's fair and reasonable for Options to compensate Mr C for the full measure of the loss he's suffered as a result of Options accepting his business from Douglas Baillie and permitting him to invest his SIPP monies in Store First and GAS Verdant.
+So Options should undertake a redress calculation for Mr C, and also pay him £500 compensation for his distress.